XiaotingChen/denopa/README.md

 * {NAME}_pileup_signal.hdf: The raw coverage and cutting sites signal profiles.
 * {NAME}_smooth.hdf: The smoothed signal profiles and their derivations.

+### Test data

+Sparse data does not mean no data.
+When reads are too sparse, deNOPA cannot detect any ARER and will certainly fail.
+The package has been tested to work for data with 600K or more read pairs for *Saccharomyces cerevisiae* or 10M  or more read pairs for human or mouse.
+Here we provided a test dataset in the "test" directory which contained about 25% (604K) aligned fragments in SRR1822145, together with the results.

 ### Citation

 Please add the following citation if you use deNOPA in your study: